What could an irrational number have to do with residency selection?

 Yet because it provides a relative advantage – however small – in an important competition, the most driven and dedicated students will choose to put in extra work to memorize as many digits of pi as possible.

-A few residency programs – already overwhelmed by increasing applications – will decide to use a strict cutoff to filter applications and offer interviews.
+A few residency programs – already overwhelmed by increasing applications – will choose to use a strict cutoff to filter applications and offer interviews.
+“We only want the top applicants,” they say.
+“Anyone who memorizes fewer than 2500 digits of pi is out.”

 And even at programs that do not use a strict cutoff, students will notice that applicants who memorized more digits of pi seem to have an advantage in gaining access to the most coveted residency positions.